 Claptrap (Borderlands series)

 Claptrap is the only entry on my list that’s been a playable hero, a supporting character, and a villain.
 Not only that, but he has failed spectacularly and hilariously in each role.
 Whether it’s trying to lend you assistance during a mission, unleashing his ultimate skill as you control him, or trying to take over Pandora, Claptrap will inevitably screw it up somehow.
 Oddly enough, he’s still a plucky little robot that makes everything in the borderlands so much more enjoyable, despite living a life of constant disappointment.

 Jack Baker (Resident Evil 7)

 Resident Evil 7 was a much-needed return to form for Capcom’s horror franchise.
 It’s a terrifying game that features more than a few memorable encounters with some totally twisted creatures, and Jack is the most nerve-wracking of them all.
-Seemingly unkillable, papa Baker occasionally pops up to chase and scare the crap out of through the game’s early, and best, hours.
+Seemingly unkillable, papa Baker occasionally pops up to chase and scare the crap out of you through the game’s early, and best, hours.
 His big line, “Welcome to the family, son” may have been memed to Hell and back, but my memories of fleeing from Jack Baker are still ones I try to avoid thinking of when it’s dark.

 Needles Kane (Twisted Metal series)